jackfsuia/ShampooSalesAgent/README.md

 ```
 That's all!

-MODEL can be [gpt3.5/4](https://platform.openai.com/docs/models/overview), [baichuan](https://platform.baichuan-ai.com/console/apikey), [qwen](https://help.aliyun.com/zh/dashscope/developer-reference/activate-dashscope-and-create-an-api-key), [kimi](https://platform.moonshot.cn/console/api-keys), [huggingface model](https://huggingface.co/welcome).
+MODEL can be [gpt3.5/4](https://platform.openai.com/docs/models/overview), [baichuan](https://platform.baichuan-ai.com/console/apikey), [qwen](https://help.aliyun.com/zh/dashscope/developer-reference/activate-dashscope-and-create-an-api-key), [kimi](https://platform.moonshot.cn/console/api-keys), [huggingface model](https://huggingface.co/welcome), [ernie](https://cloud.baidu.com/doc/WENXINWORKSHOP/s/clntwmv7t).
 YOUR_KEY is your model API KEY (not needed for Huggingface model).
 If you don't have a KEY, click the link on those words to apply/buy.
-Notice: **baichuan**, **qwen** is free for some of their models, **kimi** is free for 3 requests per minute, **gpt3.5/4** is not free as far as I know. **Huggingface model** is free,  and it can be model downloaded from huggingface, or your local finetuned model with a huggingface-like model path.
+Notice: **baichuan**, **qwen** is free for some of their models, **kimi** is free for 3 requests per minute, **gpt3.5/4** and **ernie** is not free as far as I know. **Huggingface model** is free,  and it can be model downloaded from huggingface, or your local finetuned model with a huggingface-like model path.

 By default, this agent proactively sells Shampoo.
 Write your own product information to [product_description](product_description) if you want to sell something else.
 The order infomation (name, address, phone number, purchase quantity, etc. provided by customers)  will be printed to [customer_orders.csv](customer_orders.csv).